-Teleneurology uses audiovisual communication, store-and-forward features, remote patient monitoring to help patients manage chronic neurological diseases and recover from neurological injuries.
-Via telehealth, neurologists can consult remote emergency care teams on the treatment of acute conditions.
+Teleneurology uses audiovisual communication, store-and-forward features, and remote patient monitoring to help patients manage chronic neurological diseases and recover from neurological injuries.
+Via telehealth, neurologists can conduct patient interviews, cognitive testing, mobility exams, and consult remote emergency care teams on the treatment of acute conditions.

-By 2025, demand for neurologists will exceed supply by 19%.
-Teleneurology helps mitigate this issue by optimizing neurologists’ schedules, decreasing time spent for administrative tasks, promoting self-management of neurological diseases without compromising the quality of care.
+By 2025, the demand for neurologists is expected to exceed the supply by 19%.
+Teleneurology helps mitigate this issue by optimizing the neurologists’ schedules, decreasing the time spent on administrative tasks, and promoting self-management of neurological diseases without compromising the quality of care.

 App for medical staff

 For neurologists, neurological care nurses, psychologists, physiotherapists, occupational and speech therapists, etc.

 - Scheduling and conducting online appointments and exams (including mental state, coordination, sensory systems, reflexes, etc.).